mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 ### Identify visitors by tracking URL

-Mautic 2.9 add to Configuration option for identifying visitors by tracking URL.
-If enabled, returning visitors will be identified by tracking URL from channels (especially from emails) when no cookie exists yet.
+Mautic 2.9 added an option to the configuration section for identifying visitors by tracking URL.
+If enabled, returning visitors will be identified by tracking URLs from channels (especially from emails) when no cookie exists yet.

-Note: Email contact field have to be marked as unique indentifier and publicly updatable in Configuration.
+Note: The email contact field has to be marked as a unique indentifier and publicly updatable in your Mautic configuration.

 ### Mobile Monitoring